 Frequently Asked Questions

-Your child is a candidate if:
+Your child is considered for a car if:

-Most cars are given away on a first-come, first-serve basis.
+Most cars are given away first-come, first-serve.

 We do ask that:

-Community builds are held on Saturday mornings and families/children come for fittings between 11:00 a.m. and 1:00 p.m.
+Builds are held on Saturday mornings and families/children come for fittings between 11:00 a.m. and 1:00 p.m.

 - Review the following forms which must be signed by the child's parent or legal guardian and returned to us before the application can be finalized.